xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 but it's interesting to know nonetheless.
 Feel free to skip this section._

 A XBPS package is a file usually ending with `.xbps`.
 They are managed by the `xbps-*` utilities, mainly `xbps-install`.
-Packages are located in `/var/cache/xbps`.
+Packages are downloaded to `/var/cache/xbps`.

-Official package are signed to prevent tampering and to verify authenticity.
-The signature is usually contained in a file with the same name as the package with `.sig` or the newer `.sig2` added to the end.
+Packages are signed and checksumed to prevent tampering and to verify authenticity.
+The signature is usually contained in a file with the same name as the package with `.sig` or the newer `.sig2` added to the end of the filename.

 A `.xbps` file (like most other "complicated" file formats) is just a disguised archive.
 At the time of writing this tutorial, mainly tar zstd archives are